iamDip171/JAVA-projects/README.md

 # JAVA-projects
-Projects using JAVA and GUI
+This is my working directory with JAVA, JAVAFX and GUI.
+My all projects using JAVA language will be stored here